 Just wanted to see what this skirt might go with, she says.

-I know exactly what it goes with, I think, and it’s at home in my closet!
+I know exactly what it goes with and it’s at home in my closet!

 Come here, the light is better, she says ushering me to a large scale mirror once I finally manage to occupy the dress with all the parts of my body that needed to go in.

 Yeah, all right, I look good in the dress.
-If only I had some royal wedding to go to!
+If only I had a royal wedding to go to!

 Look, you can wear it with a scarf, she says and puts a floral (granny-might-wear) silk scarf on my shoulder.

 Yeah, I know what I can wear it with, I snap and rush back into the cubicle before I slap her.